Python Data API

 options = instruments.get_options(

 Note: Publisher requires API credentials and is used for writing data to HiveQ destinations.
 Supports both synchronous and asynchronous publishing modes.
+Async mode is the default.

-Synchronous Mode (Default)
+Async Mode (Default)

 import hiveq_data as hd

-# Create publisher client (uses .env credentials, synchronous by default)
+# Create publisher client (async_mode=True by default)

 publisher = hd.Publisher()

-# Publish strategy event logs
+# Publish strategy event logs (returns immediately, non-blocking)

 schema='event_logs',